 - Hard CAP - the maximum a Handicap Index can increase to is Anchor Point + 5.

 - Extraordinary Scoring Reduction (ESR) - an adjustment to the Handicap Index after a very low score has been posted (-1 for between 7 and 9 under, -2 for 10 or more under).
-Sits behind the Handicap Index calculation and 'drops off' after 20 rounds.
+This reduction sits behind the Handicap Index average calculation and 'drops off' after 20 rounds.

 - New Player Handicaps are initially allocated at 2 less than the best of 3 x 18 hole cards submitted.
 Cards can be submitted as 6 x 9 hole or some other combination.
 Subsequent Handicap Index calculations change as more scores are entered. e.g.